WDRC (AM)

 WDRC (1360 kHz) is a commercial AM radio station in Hartford, Connecticut.
-It is owned by Red Wolf Broadcasting and airs a talk radio format.
-The studios and transmitter site are located on Blue Hill Avenue (Connecticut Route 187) in Bloomfield, Connecticut, with other radio stations.
+It is owned by Full Power Radio and airs a conservative talk radio format.
+The studios and transmitter site are located on Blue Hill Avenue (Route 187) in Bloomfield, Connecticut, with other radio stations.

 WDRC is the flagship station of "The Talk of Connecticut", which is simulcast in Torrington on WSNG (610 AM).
 250-watt FM translator station W277DT, 103.3 MHz, also carries WDRC programming for listeners in Hartford and adjacent communities.

 WDRC operates fulltime with 5,000 watts.
 The signal is non-directional by day, but because AM band signals travel farther at night, after sunset the station uses a directional antenna that sends most of its coverage eastward, in order to protect other stations on AM 1360.

 Programming

 Most program hours begin with world and national news from Fox News Radio.
 The morning show is hosted by former Connecticut state representative Gary Byron, and includes interviews of local newsmakers and politicians.
-The rest of the day features syndicated conservative talk programs, including Mike Gallagher, Dana Loesch, Ben Shapiro, Lars Larson and Red Eye Radio.
+The rest of the day features syndicated conservative talk programs, including Mike Gallagher, Dan Bongino, Dana Loesch, Ben Shapiro, Lars Larson and Red Eye Radio.
 The weekend features shows on money, health, cars, pets and gardening, some of which are paid brokered programming.
 Syndicated weekend shows include Dave Ramsey and Brian Kilmeade.

 The Talk of Connecticut stations also broadcast sporting events including New York Yankees baseball, the New Britain Bees of the Atlantic League of Professional Baseball, Hartford Hawks college basketball and high school sports.